The open water certification process takes two easy steps:

 In the PADI eLearning program you will learn the required scuba principles and concepts needed to continue your scuba training in the pool.
 The eLearning has to be completed before the pool session.
 To enroll you must be 10 years old, or older.

 Purchase your eLearning by clicking on the yellow button bellow.
-At checkout, please specify which eLearning version you prefer 1) eLearning Open Water Diver, in which you will learn the scuba concepts through online lectures, videos, quizzes, and a final test (for laptops, and computers only) or 2) Open Water Diver Touch, which is a tablet-based version of the PADI Open Water Diver manual, and is available on iOS devices (such as the iPad) and Android devices.
+At checkout, please specify which eLearning version you prefer 1) eLearning Open Water Diver, in which you will learn the scuba concepts through online lectures, videos, quizzes, and a final test (for laptops, and computers only) or 2) Open Water Diver Touch, which is a tablet-based version of the PADI Open Water Diver manual, and is available on iOS devices (such as the iPad,) and Android devices (but not smartphones.)
 It integrates the most updated text, learning objectives, and knowledge reviews, as well as clips from the PADI Open Water Diver video.
 Either version is suitable for continuing your scuba training in the pool.Open Water Diver eLearning

 b) Pool session: The pool session takes place in the pool at the McBurney YMCA, 125 W 14th Street in Manhattan.
 Pool sessions are conducted on a Saturday, or a Sunday from 11:00 am to about 7:00-8:00 pm. (only one pool session is needed.)
 During the pool session, first you will fill out the PADI student record file, and complete a quick review based on the concepts you studied in the eLearning, then you will proceed to the pool with your instructor.